 A Storied History

-Sitting at the crest of Virginia Street at 1st Ave, The Virginia Inn has a long and colorful Skid Row history dating back to 1903.
-It was the saloon for the Hotel Livingston.
+Sitting at the crest of Virginia Street at 1st Avenue, The Virginia Inn has a long and colorful Skid Row history dating back to 1903.
+It was originally the saloon for the Hotel Livingston.
 When Pike Place Market opened in 1907, it was already established as a local watering hole and had taken on the official name by 1908.

 Yes, it did used to be half the size…

 In 1981, Patrice Demombynes and Jim Fotheringham ushered the V.I. into its modern era.
 It became one of Seattle’s first art bars, featuring local artist’s work and becoming a favorite stop for concert-goers, creatives, and the grunge crowd in the 1990s.
-Its also became the first non smoking bar in Seattle.

 Our Claim to Fame